androidtjy/learngit/README.md

 # learngit
-Creating a new branch is quickly.
+Creating a new branch is quickly & simple.